-Cajun Broadband has started the application with USAC/FCC to become an official Eligible Telecommunications Carrier (ETC) in the Lifeline program - formerly known as the Emergency Broadband Benefit ("EBB") which will be known as the Affordable Connectivity Program ("ACP") effective January 1, 2022.
+Cajun Broadband is an official Eligible Telecommunications Carrier (ETC) in the Lifeline program - a part of the Affordable Connectivity Program ("ACP").
 Our current website provides links and resources associated with the Lifeline program and our customer service representatives have been trained to prompt potential customers to establish their eligibility for the Lifeline program.
 Essential service providers, schools, and faith-based institutions within the project service area receive our services at no cost.
 By providing no-cost, reliable internet service to these community cornerstones, we can empower and strengthen the communities we serve by providing access to all residents regardless of ability to pay.
 Cajun Broadband also employs several measures designed to remove common barriers to access for low-income households, including, but not limited to, the removal of data limits, waiving all fees and charges associated with delayed payment, as well as removing the contract requirement for services.
 By removing some of the most common barriers to reliable and affordable service, Cajun Broadband is able to support increased digital equity and inclusion - especially for low-income households.
-Additionally, Cajun Broadband has a very successful and growing profit-sharing program with customers in more than 90 locations.
+Additionally, Cajun Broadband has a very successful and growing profit-sharing program with customers in more than

+90 locations.
 In this arrangement, we offer profit sharing to property owners who allow us to place critical infrastructure on their property which can be utilized to service other broadband customers in the area.